 What is simple syrup?
-As the name states, simple syrup is pretty simple.
-However, it is a crucial part of cocktails and without a standard syrup, many cocktails can become cloyingly sweet or unbalanced.
+It is pretty simple really, it’s is just a mixture of sugar and water.
+However, it is a crucial part of cocktails and soda fountain drinks and without a standard formula, many cocktails can become cloyingly sweet or unbalanced.
 In the Mixologist: The Journal of the American Cocktail, I wrote an in-depth article on how to make a simple syrup and some background information on the types of sugar you can use to make it.
 In this post, I’m going to provide you with a couple of recipes to get you started, but if you would like more information, please feel free to pick up a copy of Mixologist.

-The basics formulas for simple syrup are ratios of 1:1 and 2:1 sugar to water.
-The most common syrup is the 2:1 formula, which is pretty much standard for most cocktails.
-At soda fountains in the 1800s a 3:2 simple syrup ratio was standard.
 To make 2:1, just add 2 cups of sugar and 1 cup water to a pot and gently heat until all of the sugar is dissolved.
 There is no need to boil the mixture, it will readily dissolve when slightly hot to the touch.
-If you boil your syrup with a squeeze of lemon or lime juice it will convert to become a solution of glucose and fructose and will not crystallize as readily but will have a slightly different flavour than sucrose, though hard to detect in a cocktail.
+If you boil your syrup with a squeeze of lemon or lime juice it will convert to become a solution of glucose and fructose and will not crystallize as readily but will have a slightly different flavour than sucrose, though hard to detect in a cocktail or soda.
 Pour the syrup into a clean bottle and it’s ready to use.

 My personal favourite simple syrup is one that makes 1 teaspoon of simple syrup equal to 1 teaspoon of sugar.
 That way I know how much sugar is going into each drink, and if a recipe calls for sugar, I can pour the exact amount.
 The rough ratio for this solution is four parts sugar to three parts water (4:3).